Unleash/unleash/docs/developer-guide.md

 ### Making a schema change

-In order to run migrations you will set the environment variable for DATABASE_URL
+To run migrations, you will set the environment variable for DATABASE_URL

 `export DATABASE_URL=postgres://unleash_user:passord@localhost:5432/unleash`